oneapi-src/unified-memory-framework/README.md

 UMF comes with predefined pool allocators (see include/pool) and providers (see include/provider).
 UMF can also work with user-defined pools and providers that implement a specific interface (see include/umf/memory_pool_ops.h and include/umf/memory_provider_ops.h)

+## Memory providers

+### OS memory provider (Linux-only yet)

+A memory provider that provides memory from an operating system.

 ## Building

 ### Requirements